Commissioning Service

 Missionary Dan Kroll has accepted a call to serve as missionary to Senegal.
 He and his wife, Karen, will focus on language and culture immersion as they prepare for gospel outreach among the Wolof people, a Muslim population that has had very limited exposure to Christianity.
 Their early work will center on learning the Wolof language, adjusting to daily life, and laying the groundwork for long-term ministry.
 They will relocate and begin their work in Senegal in September 2026, pending no unexpected delays.

-Kroll graduated from Martin Luther College in 1983 and spent three years working on an evangelism program for WELS and Reformation in San Diego, Calif., before starting at Wisconsin Lutheran Seminary.
+Kroll graduated from Dr. Martin Luther College in 1983 and spent three years working on an evangelism program for WELS and Reformation in San Diego, Calif., before starting at Wisconsin Lutheran Seminary.
 In 1992, Kroll was assigned to Zambia.
 He served in congregational oversight and general church development through teaching small groups.
 He later served in Lake City, Minn.
 (2009-2014); Kumba, Cameroon (2014–2018); and Lilongwe, Malawi (2018–2026) before accepting the call to Senegal.
 Until they move in September, Dan will continue to serve as the One Africa Team liaison for West African partners in Cameroon and Nigeria and support outreach efforts in Liberia and western Ethiopia.

 He and his wife, Karen, were married in 1991.
 They have five adult children and seven grandchildren: Ezekiel, his wife Amanda, and their children Oliver and Milo (Wis.); Josiah, his wife Becca, and their children Judah, Izzy, Ezra, Joanna, and Phoebe (Texas); Elijah and wife Makilah (Alaska); Jonah and wife Jamee (Fla.); and Gideon (Alaska).